 Firms require high-quality IT with comprehensive security measures in place to ward off malicious cyber criminals, however technology cannot provide adequate protection if a firm's employees aren’t following secure best practices.
 In fact, many law firm IT specialists consider employees to be their biggest security threat.

 Small and mid-sized law firms often make the mistake of becoming complacent, with the incorrect assumption that they aren’t an ideal target for hackers.
-However, practices of all sizes are proving to be attractive, and every lawyer and staff member must be vigilant.
+However, practices of all sizes are attractive targets, especially Distributed Firms.
+Every firm member must be vigilant.